vaibhavj20/DevOps-Journey/Jenkins/Freestyle-project/Setup.md

 ---

-# Part 8: Configure GitHub Webhook
+# Step 7: Configure GitHub Webhook

 Webhooks allow GitHub to automatically notify Jenkins when code is pushed.